adam-poulton/slashdiablo-maphack/CONTEXT.md

 nothing has none.
 _Avoid_: component, part, reagent, input

+**Base tier**:
+Which of the three the game builds a base item in: normal, exceptional or elite.
+A base names the other two in its upgrade columns, and the tier it is itself by pointing one of them at its own code.
+A source made on no one base is built in none.
+Always said with its base, since a rule's tier is a different idea under the same word.
+_Avoid_: quality, grade, level

 **Property**:
 One entry in the game's tables that grants something: what it grants, the parameter saying which of it, the range it rolls in, and the count of set pieces